-The Department of Defense and Full-Year Continuing Appropriations Act, 2011 (Pub.
-L. 112-10), authorized BJA to provide continued funding for prison rape prevention and prosecution as authorized by PREA.
-Demonstration projects funded through this solicitation will support comprehensive approaches within correctional facilities to prevent, detect, and respond to incidences of sexual victimization.
+This program is funded under the Consolidated and Further Continuing Appropriations Act, 2012 (Pub.
+L.112-55).
+Demonstration projects funded through this solicitation will support comprehensive approaches within local adult and juvenile correctional facilities to prevent, detect, and respond to incidences of sexual victimization.